FarisZR/FarisZR.com/content/post/knocker-access-your-homelab-without-vpn/index.md

 With Knocker, you just need one device to knock, and thanks to NAT, your whole network gets access.

-### Is this as secure as a VPN?
+### Is This as Secure as a VPN?

-**No.**
+No.

 Knocker is a compromise.
-It trades some security for a lot of convenience.
-You can't whitelist specific devices, only Source IPs (which might be shared CGNAT IPs).
+It trades some security for convenience.
+You can't whitelist specific devices, only source IPs (which might be shared CGNAT IPs).

 You're basically making a bet that within that short whitelist window, the likelihood of a hacker scanning your specific port and attacking it is pretty slim.